Things to do in Canary Wharf

 The Workhouse is a popular leisure centre that offers a variety of sports and games - including five-aside football and gym facilities.
 The centre also has an exhibition centre and regularly holds community events, such as fundraisers and sporting challenges.

-Food, Wine & Nightlife in Canary Wharf
+Food, Wine & Nightlife

 Given its prestigious reputation and central role in London’s commercial and financial industries, Canary Wharf features some fantastic night spots, including bars, pubs, wine bars and restaurants.
 Below are five of the most popular social hotspots in Canary Wharf: